Differential Graded Categories are k-linear Stable Infinity Categories: Introduction

 \section{Introduction}

-In this paper we prove the folklore theorem (e.g. implicitly assumed in works such as \cite{BFN}, \cite{G}) that differential graded (dg) categories over $k$ are $k$-linear stable $\oo$-categories.
-The basic setting for our work is the theory of $\oo$-categories (and, particularly, stable $\oo$-categories), which provide a tractable way to handle ``homotopical categories of homotopical categories" as well as homotopically meaningful categories of homotopical functors.
-Thus, our comparison between dg categories and stable $\oo$-categories allows for an interpretation of a ``homotopical category of homotopical, algebraic categories."
+In this paper we prove the folklore theorem (e.g. implicitly assumed in works such as \cite{BFN}, \cite{G}) that pretriangulated differential graded categories over $k$ (a commutative ring with unit) are $k$-linear stable $\oo$-categories.
+The basic setting for our work is the theory of $\oo$-categories (particularly stable $\oo$-categories), which provide a tractable way to handle ``homotopical categories of homotopical categories" as well as homotopically meaningful categories of homotopical functors.
+Thus, our comparison between pretriangulated dg categories and stable $\oo$-categories allows for an interpretation of a ``homotopical category of homotopical, algebraic categories."

 Triangulated categories arise naturally in geometry (e.g. as derived categories or as stable homotopy categories).
 However, triangulated categories lack homotopical properties such as functorial mapping cones.
 Differential graded categories and stable $\oo$-categories are enhancements of triangulated categories that have such homotopical properties.
 Differential graded categories are advantageous for triangulated enhancements because one can often perform explicit computations in this setting.
 Stable $\oo$-categories are an alternative enhancement of triangulated categories that are more general than dg categories and are amenable to universal properties.